 BOOKSTORE APPEARANCE HINTS

-the end of 2001 at Amazon Feminist Books in Minneapolis and learned a lot
+reading near the end of 2001 at Amazon Feminist Books in Minneapolis and

-of things from it.
-I was nervous as hell at first, but after the store organizer
+learned a lot of things from it.
+I was nervous as hell at first, but after

 The place was packed, largely because I invited everyone I knew, but also because the store had sent out a flyer with a little picture of me and a description of the books.
 There were many, many familiar faces in the audience (which was a comfort) and a whole bunch of strangers (which was a thrill).

 Now that I have had several more readings since, I have developed a lot of ideas and suggestions.
 First, how big is the shop in terms of space?
 Is there room for 50+ people?
 Do they have 50 folding chairs?
 You've got to have seats or people won't stay for the 60-90 minutes that you are going to read and chat.

 Secondly, if possible, it is helpful to be miked.
 It makes it easier for the listeners (especially if you have octogenarians there like I did!), and your throat will appreciate the fact that you don't have to read 7-10 pages of your book while trying to project your voice.
 If they have good acoustics and are a small tight shop, then it might not be such an issue, but remember that books soak up sound.
 Bookstores tend to have muffled acoustics.
 At Amazon Feminist Books in Minneapolis, it didn't help that they had a coffee bar there, so every time they started up the grinder or mixer (or whatever coffee types use that makes that gawdawful racket) it would have drowned me out had it not been for the mike.